 There in sort of lied the rub.
 The WLAF was viewed by many players, media, and the fans, not as an alternative league, but as a minor-league feeder system for the NFL.
 Brent Musburger, whenever something crazy or boneheaded occurred during a game would exclaim, “It’s the World League people!”

-The 1991 season opened up on tine and as expected.
+The 1991 season opened up on time and as expected.
 Sure there were some hiccups, but the league kicked off to decent TV ratings.
 The first points were scored in WLAF history in the London Monarchs vs the Frankfurt Galaxy matchup when NT Chris Williams (FRA) stuffed RB Judd Garrett (LON) in the end zone for a safety.
 The first TD was scored in that same game by RB David Smith of the Monarchs.
 The Orlando Thunder defeated the San Antonio Riders 35-34 in one of the most exciting and high scoring games of the season.
-The Birmingham fire had over 50k fans show up to watch the team play the Montreal Machine. -It was a good first week.
+The Birmingham Fire had over 50k fans show up to watch the team play the Montreal Machine. -It was a good first week.
 There was already talk of expansion by one team, possibly two to four to round out the league at 14 franchises for 1992.
 ABC Network, as late as Week 8 was touting that the league planned to expand by two franchises in 1992, and that in Mexico City the ratings were great… even though most of the broadcasts were illegal.

-As the season progressed however, the ratings slipped, and slipped and slipped.
+But in reality, as the season progressed, the ratings slipped, and slipped and slipped.
 People just weren’t tuning in to watch the games, and while local media did some coverage, the WLAF didn’t get the national or magazine coverage respect that it could’ve garnered, if it wasn’t relegated to second tier status.
 The games were also on Saturdays, Sundays, and Mondays which didn’t help either.